-Barbecue, fried chicken and spaghetti; game suppers and mile high pies.
+Barbecue, fried chicken, and spaghetti; game suppers and mile high pies.
 Those foods are traditionally associated with the Natural State.
 But what about biryani, idli, and butter chicken, foods traditionally associated with India and Indian Americans?

 In 2008, one Indo-Pakistani restaurant and one gas station sold Indian staples in northwest Arkansas.
-Newcomers often had to travel hours to get Indian goods.
+Newcomers often had to travel hours to find Indian goods.
 When they first moved to Fayetteville, Lisa and Abhijeet Purakayastha, owners of Khana Indian Grill, struggled to purchase essential Indian ingredients.
 “Finally, through talking to people, we found a Shell station in Rogers,” said Lisa.
-“On the aisle next to the Fritos and the Cheetos, were some bags of Indian spice mixes and dals.”
+“On the aisle next to the Fritos and the Cheetos were some bags of Indian spice mixes and dals.”

 Inaccessible Indian and Pakistani products drove community members to start businesses that provided spices, produce, and halal meat.
 Ali Momani, owner of Community Butcher in Lowell, recognized the opportunity.
 “We had to drive all the way to Dallas or Tulsa or Kansas City to pick up fresh meat,” said Momani.
 “That’s why we came up with the idea to just open my own shop and serve the community here.”
 He works with local farmers and slaughterhouses to grow lamb and goats for halal butchering and consumption.

 Gradually, South Asian entrepreneurs came to see Indian and Pakistani food as a business opportunity.
 Himabindu Sreepathy and her husband, Raja Bavirisetti, had experience.
-“My husband, [had helped] my father-in-law in business since he was twelve years old,” Himabindu explained.
+“My husband [had helped] my father-in-law in business since he was twelve years old,” Himabindu explained.
 “But one day, he was like, ‘I miss doing business.’”
 Raja quit his job at Walmart to manage a restaurant and grocery store in Bentonville.
 Raja and Himabindu quickly gained company.
 By 2018, Bentonville boasted four Indian grocery stores and six South Asian restaurants.

 South Asian entrepreneurs built a robust network of restaurants, grocery stores, and halal butcher shops.
-They source difficult-to-find products, and they sustain the growing South Asian population of Northwest Arkansas.
-And, along the way, they’ve built a culinary community, one that is now an essential part of Northwest Arkansas.
+They source difficult-to-find products, and they sustain the growing South Asian population of northwest Arkansas.
+And, along the way, they’ve built a culinary community, one that is now an essential part of northwest Arkansas.